 Cardiovascular Diseases and Heart Attack in Africa

-By Rosemarie Tracy, RN, BSN, with editorial contribution from the Datelinehealth Africa Team.
+By Rosemarie Tracy, RN, BSN.
+Guest writer.
+Medically reviewed by the Datelinehealth Africa Team.

 Introduction